 Craigville Theological Colloquy

-Monday-Friday, July 10-14, 2017
+Monday-Friday, July 9-13, 2018

-You can also read about the Christian Camp Management Association (CCMA), the long-time owner and steward of the retreat center and now the colloquy’s new sponsoring body.
+You can also read about the Christian Camp Meeting Association (CCMA), the long-time owner and steward of the retreat center here in Craigville and the colloquy’s sponsoring body.
 And you can read about United Camps, Conferences, and Retreats (UCCR), the management company engaged by CCMA to manage the retreat center.

 The year’s colloquy will be the 35th colloquy for which many folk from various faiths and faith journeys have gathered for a time of discussion, reflection, challenge, worship, and prayer.
 We hope you find the topic and description interesting and will consider joining us.
 The roots of the Colloquy grew from efforts of leaders and thinkers within the United Church of Christ.
 Today the leadership, attendees, and speakers are broadly representative of Christ’s Church.

 In 2018, the nation is in the midst of multiple and engaging discussions about the stranger among us.
 Scripture invites to recognize that all people, all of God’s children, are or were once strangers within recent history (400 years or so – discounting for true natives of course).

 How ought the Church in the 21st century speak on the topic of immigrants and/or refugees?
 What can people, congregations, or communities do with regard to these urgent questions?
 These and many more questions will arise.
 Join us!!

 For up-to-date comments on happenings around the colloquy, check out our Facebook page: